 - Belly Breathing—Another simple breathing technique is belly breathing.
 Again, sit in a comfortable position.
 Place one hand on your chest and the other on your belly.
 Next, inhale slowly and gently through your nose.
 Pay close attention to feeling your belly rise.
 Then, exhale slowly and repeat the steps.

 - Think of Something Good—Anxiety-inducing breathlessness makes it hard to think about anything else.
 Telling yourself not to think about what’s frightening makes it harder to think about something different.
 However, positive thoughts and affirmations go a long way.
 The mind can only process one thought at a time, so give yourself a calming thought during intense breathlessness.
 For example, you can repeat “I am safe” or “My entire body is relaxed” or “I inhale calm and exhale tension.”

 What are Your Next Steps to Take?

 We hope these tips to cope with shortness of breath and COPD have helped you.
 See your doctor regularly even if you’re feeling well.
 Your doctor will monitor your condition and how well your current treatment plan is working.
 Over time, your doctor may recommend repeating lung function tests, changing your medications or trying something different.
 If you notice a change in your COPD symptoms, overall health or lung health, call your doctor right away.

-For some people, stem cell therapy has helped them breathe easier and improved their quality of life.
+For some people, cellular therapy has helped them breathe easier and improved their quality of life.
 Many of our patients have returned to their favorite activities after treatment.
-Stem cell therapy works to promote healing from within the lungs, and it may have the potential to improve quality of life and may reduce shortness of breath and other COPD symptoms.
-If you or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell therapy, contact us at (800) 729-3065.
+Cellular therapy works to promote healing from within the lungs, and it may have the potential to improve quality of life and may reduce shortness of breath and other COPD symptoms.
+If you or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy, contact us at (800) 729-3065.